Revelation: Verbal

 Some people hold that God can communicate with people in a way that gives direct, propositional content: This is termed verbal revelation.
 Orthodox Judaism and some forms of Christianity hold that the first five books of Moses were dictated by God in such a fashion.
 Isaiah writes that he received his message through visions, where he would see YHWH, the God of Israel, speaking to angelic beings that surrounded him.
 Isaiah would then write down the dialogue exchanged between YHWH and the angels.
 This form of revelation constitutes the major part of the text of the Book of Isaiah.
 The same formula of divine revelation is used by other prophets throughout the Tanakh, such as Micaiah in 1 Kings 22:19–22.

 Non-verbal propositional

 One school of thought holds that revelation is non-verbal and non-literal, yet it may have propositional content.
-People were divinely inspired by God with a message, but not in a verbal-like sense.
+People were divinely inspired by God with a message but not in a verbal-like sense.

-Rabbi Abraham Joshua Heschel has written, "To convey what the prophets experienced, the Bible could either use terms of descriptions or terms of indication.
+Rabbi Abraham Joshua Heschel wrote, "To convey what the prophets experienced, the Bible could either use terms of descriptions or terms of indication.
 Any description of the act of revelation in empirical categories would have produced a caricature.
 That is why all the Bible does is to state that revelation happened; how it happened is something they could only convey in words that are evocative and suggestive."

 Epistemology

 Members of Abrahamic religions, including Judaism, Christianity and Islam, believe that God exists and can in some way reveal his will to people.
 Members of those religions distinguish between true prophets and false prophets, and there are documents offering criteria by which to distinguish true from false prophets.
 The question of epistemology then arises: how to know?

 Some believe that revelation can originate directly from a deity or through an agent such as an angel.
 One who has experienced such contact with, or communication from, the divine is often called a prophet.
-An article (p.
-555) under the heading "mysticism," and contributed by Ninian Smart, J. F. Rowny Professor of Comparative Religion, University of California, and President of the American Academy of Religion, writing in the 1999 edition of "The Norton Dictionary of Modern Thought," (W. W. Norton & Co.
-Inc.), suggests that the more proper and wider term for such an encounter would be mystical, making such a person a mystic.
+The Norton Dictionary of Modern Thought suggests that the more proper and wider term for such an encounter would be "mystical", making such a person a mystic.
 All prophets would be mystics, but not all mystics would be prophets.

 Revelation from a supernatural source is of lesser importance in some other religious traditions, such as Taoism and Confucianism.